w3c/w3c-website-redesign-documentation/_wireframes/about-w3c.md

 Button: Contact us

 H3: About W3 FAQ
--  4 boxed links to frequently asked questions
+-  4 frequently asked questions items
 -  link: see all FAQ

 H2: You may also be interested in